davidpdrsn/smell-spec/README.md

 ]);

 runTests();
 ```

-You will then see something like:
+You will then see something like this:

 ```
 ..F